jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 ![Image of Qt Installer](https://static.jasp-stats.org/images/Debuggers.png)

-You should now create two kits, one for building JASP desktop and one for building JASP-R-Interface.
+You should now create two kits, one for building JASP desktop and one for building R-Interface.
 Both are equal except for the Compiler versions.
 The kits should look similar to:

 ![Image of Qt Installer](https://static.jasp-stats.org/images/MSVC-Kit.png)